Cneale92/connor-neale-SQL-Employee-Tracker/README.md

 1. 'psql -U postgres' - This will start PostgreSQL.
 Enter your password if you set one up.
 2. '\i schema.sql' - To set up the 'employee_db' database.
 3. '\i seed.sql' - To seed the 'employee_db' database with some employee information.
+4. Finally, you will need to add your user login information for PostgresSQL in the index.js.

 The last step is to run the application by entering: